luisdiogo2071317/azure-docs.pt-pt/articles/container-instances/container-instances-quickstart-portal.md

 ![Progresso da criação de uma nova instância do contentor no portal do Azure][aci-portal-08]

 Selecione o grupo de contentores **mycontainer-myc1** para apresentar as propriedades do grupo do contentor.
-Tome nota do **endereço Ip** do grupo de contentores, bem como o **ESTADO** do seu contentor.
+Tome nota do **endereço IP** do grupo de contentores, bem como do **ESTADO** do seu contentor.

 ![Descrição geral do grupo de contentores no portal do Azure][aci-portal-06]